 100% of the profits go directly to Transgender Europe and Mermaids, organisations supporting and advocating for trans and non-binary youth in Europe, the UK and Asia.

-We are a Berlin-based queer collective, label and club night focused on progressive electronic music, queer underground club culture and the communities who create and sustain it.
+We are a queer collective, label and club night based in Berlin, focused on electronic music, underground club culture and the communities who create and sustain it.

 We believe in collective agency.
 Dance music was never supposed to be about profits and self-interest; it has always been about collective strength, community and empowerment.

 We envision a queer future that’s inclusive, open, and friendly, fostering a community where everyone feels welcome – because what binds us together is something deeper than our gender or sexual identities.
-Common values of mutual respect, open-mindedness, empathy and solidarity, and binding it all together, a deep love for music.
-For us, it is the rejection of normativity and exclusivity (also within the queer community) that is the defintion of queer.
-It is not an aesthetic, or a trend, so much as a way of being and looking at the world.
+Common values of genuine open-mindedness, generosity, respect, empathy and solidarity, and connecting it all, a deep love for music – that is club culture.
+It is, more than anything, a way of being in and looking at the world.

 UNAIDS is leading the global effort to end AIDS as a public health threat by 2030 as part of the Sustainable Development Goals.
 UNAIDS provides the strategic direction, advocacy, coordination and technical support needed to catalyse and connect leadership from governments, the private sector and communities to deliver life-saving HIV services.
 Without UNAIDS, there would be no strategic vision for the AIDS response.